C64Axel/MADstatusbot/README.md

 ## Actions:
 ```
 MSG      : Send a Message to all users who has an correlation to this origin.
 MADURL   : Send this URL to the madmin instance.
-Replace <ORIGIN> whit the origin name
+The Bot will replace <ORIGIN> whit the origin name.
            Example:
            "MADURL:/restart_phone?origin=<ORIGIN>&adb=False"  -> reboot the origin
            "MADURL:/clear_game_data?origin=<ORIGIN>&adb=False"  -> clear PoGo game data